valango/adventOfCode/README.md

 This repo uses semantic versioning in yy.yy.d format.

-The dayly quizes solutions are kept in files named like 'day_01.js'.

-The files are not edited afterwards - just as dirty as they were born in the heat of the race ;)
+the files named like `day_xx.js` contain daily quiz solutions as they were born - quick and dirty - with no afterwards-makeup.

 My personal progress: